You may also like

-In June 2016, the Beirut-based NGO ‘The Syria Campaign’ released a report accusing the United Nations of losing its long-standing principle of impartiality in the Syrian civil war by effectively allowing the Syrian regime to control billions of dollars’ worth of humanitarian aid.
-The investigative report which involved interviewing dozens of UN staff (current and former employees), concluded that Bashar al-Assad is the sole bearer of a veto power over the allocation and delivery of humanitarian aid to war-affected areas.
-Thus, probably unwillingly, the UN aid program enabled the regime to utilise sieges as a weapon of war.
-The report found that in 2015, almost 90 per cent of UN requests for aid delivery of humanitarian supplies were either denied by the regime or redirected to its controlled areas.
-This phenomenon has unintentionally helped to boost Assad’s rule, as sentiments in regime-controlled areas remained docile, regardless of the regime facing a drain in male-fighters in its Alawite environment due to the heavy losses it has suffered in 5 years of war thus far.
+In June 2016, the Beirut-based NGO ‘The Syria Campaign’ released a report accusing the United Nations of losing its long-standing principle of impartiality in the Syrian civil war by effectively allowing the Syrian regime to control billions of dollars worth of humanitarian aid.
+The investigative report which involved interviewing dozens of UN staff (current and former employees), concluded that Bashar al-Assad is the sole bearer of veto power over the allocation and delivery of humanitarian aid to war-affected areas.
+Thus, probably unwillingly, the UN aid program enabled the regime to utilize sieges as a weapon of war.
+The report found that in 2015, almost 90 percent of UN requests for aid delivery of humanitarian supplies were either denied by the regime or redirected to its controlled areas.
+This phenomenon has unintentionally helped to boost Assad’s rule, as sentiments in regime-controlled areas remained docile, regardless of the regime facing a drain in male fighters in its Alawite environment due to the heavy losses it has suffered in 5 years of war thus far.

 Additionally, in August 2016, The Guardian published an investigative report that showed a series of contracts awarded by the United Nations relief mission to government and charities were linked to the Syrian president’s family and his close circle of confidantes.

-The Guardian’s report also analysed the United Nations procurement documents and concluded that a myriad of UN agencies have conducted business with at least 258 other Syrian companies, either owned by the regime or to people affiliated to it, while paying varying sums of money starting from $30,000 to $54 million.
+The Guardian’s report also analyzed the United Nations procurement documents and concluded that a myriad of UN agencies has conducted business with at least 258 other Syrian companies, either owned by the regime or to people affiliated with it while paying varying sums of money starting from $30,000 to $54 million.

-However, the vast majority of people in need of assistance remain in anti-regime, rebel-held areas, where the UN position is deemed disappointing as they consider neither the regime nor its authorized list of local associations for partnership to recognise the humanitarian principles of impartiality, independence and neutrality.
+However, the vast majority of people in need of assistance remain in anti-regime, rebel-held areas, where the UN position is deemed disappointing as they consider neither the regime nor its authorized list of local associations for the partnership to recognize the humanitarian principles of impartiality, independence, and neutrality.

 In September 2016, as a response to the Guardian’s findings, over 70 aid groups decided to suspend cooperation with the different UN agencies operating in Syria.
 This was the result of a culmination of frustration between local NGOs functioning in anti-government areas over the delivery of aid to besieged areas of the country.
 The aid groups demanded an “immediate and transparent investigation” into its operation due to major concerns over the Syrian president’s “significant and substantial” influence over the UN’s relief effort.